Lincoln MKZ: MKZ Hybrid (2011)

+Lincoln introduced the first generation MKZ Hybrid with a Smarter than Luxury TV ad campaign designed by Team Detroit.
+Featuring Mad Men's John Slattery, the spot was filmed at the Salk Institute and used the tagline The 2011 Lincoln MKZ Hybrid.
+It's not just luxury; it's smarter than that.

+For the same Smarter than Luxury campaign, print ads carried a title Nobody's Fool in the Geogrotesque font, with the copy: "don't let anyone tell you "luxury" and "41 miles per gallon city" and "reasonably priced" are contradictions in terms."

-The MKZ Hybrid was one of the five finalists for the 2011 Green Car of the Year awarded by the Green Car Journal in November 2010, which was won by the Chevrolet Volt.
+The first generation Ford Fusion Hybrid was awarded the North American Car of the Year prize at the 2010 Detroit Auto Show and named Motor Trends Car of the Year, was one of Car and Driver magazine's "10 Best Cars for 2010".
+On receiving the latter, Car and Driver noted "when we recognized the Fusion hybrid as a 10 Best winner in 2010, we noted that 'you can drive it for fun (a hybrid first) or for mileage — which is also fun.
+This applies verbatim to the MKZ hybrid."
+It was one of the five finalists for the 2011 Green Car of the Year awarded by the Green Car Journal in November 2010, which was won by the Chevrolet Volt.
 In its 2011 Hybrid Scorecard, the Union of Concerned Scientists (UCS) ranked the MKZ Hybrid, together with the Lexus CT200h, as the top luxury hybrid models in the scorecard's environmental improvement category, an achievement the UCS attributed to their relatively small gasoline engines.
 Nevertheless, the Lincoln MKZ Hybrid ranked higher than the Lexus on all factors: consumer value, hybrid technology, fuel efficiency, and pollution reduction.
 Also, the UCS praised the MKZ Hybrid, together with the Hyundai Sonata Hybrid, because both hybrids were available with few or no forced features that inflated the cost without adding to fuel savings or reducing emissions.
-The UCS's Hybrid Scorecard ratings for the MKZ Hybrid are higher than the nonluxury Toyota Prius for environmental performance, and hybrid value; both are rated the same for forced features; and the Prius scores higher in fuel economy.
+The UCS's Hybrid Scorecard ratings for the MKZ Hybrid were higher than the non-luxury Toyota Prius for environmental performance, and hybrid value; both were rated the same for forced features; and the Prius scores higher in fuel economy.

 Safety

 The MKZ initially received mediocre crash test ratings.
 Beginning with 2007 models manufactured after January 2007, structural reinforcements were added to the MKZ to improve occupant protection in frontal overlap crashes.
 Beginning with 2010 models, design changes were made to the door interior trim to improve occupant protection in side impact crashes.
-Subsequently, the car was retested by both the NHTSA and IIHS and received higher ratings, becoming an IIHS Top Safety Pick from 2010 onwards.
+Subsequently, the car was retested by both the National Highway Traffic Safety Administration and the Insurance Institute for Highway Safety and received higher ratings, becoming an Insurance Institute for Highway Safety Top Safety Pick from 2010 onwards.